This list is representative of the nature and number of electives offered each year.

 Professor John F. McGuire

 More and more we are seeing companies, organizations, individuals, and groups experiencing disaster scenarios.
 These disasters may be triggered by external factors or internal ones (sometimes years of neglecting to take appropriate action early enough.
 Either way, disasters require urgent appropriate response as they can threaten the very existence not only of the organization itself, but also of others connected to it.
 Anticipation, risk management, mitigation, operations management, communication are all critical to the ultimate outcome.
 All too often, the management of these crises is ineffective and management is second guessed and criticized.
 And yet, the same leaders who are criticized for their management during disasters are often regarded as very capable, competent leaders in their organizations during normal times.
-For-profit businesses such as Exxon, government organizations such as FEMA, and not-for-profits such as the American Red Cross have all faced disaster situations and been found wanting.
-Very often the valuable lessons that disaster situations uncover for organizations are not noticed, understood or acted on; and thus these same organizations and others who could benefit from their experience do not improve.
 Disasters need to be understood and managed with potentially different leadership skills than normal business operations.
 This is true not only in organizational communications during a disaster, but also in the basic management concepts needed.
-This course will focus on leadership and management principles necessary during disasters, and, where applicable, their relevance, or lack thereof, in normal business operations.
-While some discussion of communications and ethics during disasters may arise, this will not be a major focus of the course as it is covered in other courses.
+This mini-course will focus on leadership and management principles necessary during disasters and, where applicable, their relevance or lack thereof, in normal business operations.
 During the course we will explore such concepts as anticipating disaster, risk management, leadership in crises, corporate culture and crisis response, and long term organizational transformation based upon disaster.

 MANAGING STRATEGIC BUSINESS RELATIONSHIPS (STBUS)